After massacre, Walmart pulls violent video game displays. Firearms remain on sale.

 There is no known link between violent video games and violent acts.

 Patrick Markey, a psychology professor at Villanova University who focuses on video games, found in his research that men who commit severe acts of violence actually play violent video games less than the average male.
-About 20% were interested in violent video games, compared with 70% of the general population, he explained in his 2017 book "Moral Combat: Why the War on Violent Video Games Is Wrong."
+About 20 percent were interested in violent video games, compared with 70 percent of the general population, he explained in his 2017 book "Moral Combat: Why the War on Violent Video Games Is Wrong."

 The killings in Texas, followed by another in Dayton, Ohio, just hours later that left nine dead, have put the country on edge.